ci-compass/cicf/README.md

 CICF is divided into two parallel themes which run over the entire semester: the technical course and the research course.

-The technical course presents elements of cyberinfrastructure (CI), with the intention of introducing students with topics that are important to working with CI at NSF Major Facilities, but which are not typically covered in university classes.
-Naturally, this is a very diverse set of topics, so each will be covered in an introductory manner.
+The CICF technical program aims to give you an overview of cyberinfrastructure concepts, tools, and skills.
+This repository provides a way for you to try out commands and tools yourself.
+Two of the skills we most want you to develop is a familiarity with using the command line and comfort with using Git, a ubiquitous tool for contributing to technical projects.
-Links will be provided should you like to go into more depth on a topic.
+There are also links to outside resources should you like to go into more depth on a topic.

 For the technical class students are expected to do the following each week:

 * Watch the technical lecture video for the week
-* Do the technical exercises for that week
+* Do the technical exercises for that week (in this repository)
+* Take the quiz for the week
-* Come to class with questions and ready to talk about their work on the exercises
+* Come to class with questions and ready to talk about the exercises

+In the technical session we will discuss the exercises for the week, answer questions, and you may be asked to present on your solution to the technical exercises.
-The instructors are eager to help you with understanding the material and are happy to answer questions, both in class and aschronosly between classes.
+The instructors are happy to answer questions, both in class and between classes.

+**There is an expectation that you complete the exercises for each week.**

 ## Structure of this repository

-Each week has a subdirectory in this repository containing a README for that week, a test script, and some exercise scripts.
-You will be expected to complete the exercises, which will involve either completing or debugging some code.
-The test script will evaluate the exercises for correctness.
-This will let you evaluate your solutions on your own time before that week's technical session.
-In the technical session we will discuss the exercises for the week, ask and answer questions, and have students present on their solutions.

-In addition to the subdirectories for each week, there is also a [getting started][started] directory that contains instructions for setting your computer up for the class.
+The [getting started][started] directory contains instructions for setting up your computer for the class.

+There is a directory for each week of the fellowship.
+Inside each directory there is a `README` file describing the exercises for the week.
+The exercises are in files starting with the word `exercise-`.
+They may be shell scripts, or python scripts.

+Each directory also has a test suite that will evaluate the exercises.
+Run the test with the command `make` while you are in the current week's directory.
+The goal is to get each test to pass.
+If a test fails you can troubleshoot, and try again.
+You are be expected to complete the exercises before the week's technical session.

 ## Spring 2026 Technical Program Calendar